 on www.leeksandhighheels.com by Sandra Slawinski

-not paid to post, used my own stuff: plates and cutlery ZaraHome and Dille & Kamille.
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my plates and cutlery ZaraHome and Dille & Kamille.
 Knives Wusthof.